adlh/Cakephp2_Securimage/README.md

 This is a modified version of the docs found on the url above, to mirror the changes for using with CakePHP 2.x.

-Some major changes is the removal of all option-handling from the component and the ability to override these through the $options array passed within the components declaration in the controller.
+Some major changes are the removal of all option-handling from the component and the ability to override these through the $options array passed within the components declaration in the controller.
 Please refer to the USAGE section for more details.
 Also, there are some examples of how to integrate validation within